sarshardorosti/EEG-Inter-Subject-Correlation/README.md

 ![Screenshot 2024-05-12 110540](https://github.com/sarshardorosti/EEG-Inter-Subject-Correlation/assets/50841748/dc8713df-41de-4094-bd70-e43b8fe2821b)

 ## References and Appendices

-The project includes extensive references and appendices that support the methodologies and results discussed.
+Included are extensive references supporting our methodologies and results, along with appendices that detail the technical aspects and additional insights from the study.

 ## Project Resources